Image-based computational system for guiding ablation treatment of atrial arrhythmias

 Second supervisor: David Nordsletten

 Project summary: Atrial fibrillation (AF) the most common sustained cardiac arrhythmia that affects about 33 million people worldwide.
 The disease is associated with substantial levels of morbidity and mortality, high risks of developing heart failure and stroke, and therefore extremely high rates of patient hospitalizations.
+The project will build up on recent advanced in patient MR imaging and image-based modelling of AF, to create a workflow for the identification of the most probable arrhythmogenic locations in the atria of a given patient, and to design a minimally-invasive intervention that efficiently restores the electro-mechanical function.

-Project description: The overall economic burden of AF amounts to about 1% of total healthcare costs in the UK.
+Project description: The economic burden of AF amounts to about 1% of total healthcare costs in the UK.
 Even advanced therapies, such as catheter ablation (CA), are highly empirical and have poor long-term outcomes, with about half of AF patients returning for the repeated procedures, which further contributes to the healthcare burden.
 Moreover, invasive CA therapy often results in extensive damage of atrial tissue, effectively restoring atrial electrical function at the expense of impairing its mechanical function.

 Main objectives of the current project are to:

-Simulate minimally-invasive CA procedures that terminate AF with minimal damage to atrial mechanical function
+Simulate minimally-invasive CA procedures that terminate AF with minimal damage to atrial mechanical function;

 The image-based computational workflow will be integrated with commercial systems for therapy guidance developed by our two industry partners, Galgo Medical and Abbott.
 Galgo’s ADAS software, which will be used as a framework, is fully compatible with Abbott’s EnSite Precision™ system used for cardiac intervention guidance in the clinics worldwide.
 Hence, novel technology developed in this project will be integrated with this advanced system, enabling its delivery at the point of care for the benefit of clinicians and patients.